kawaicheung/naming-things/manuscript/01_Intro.md

 I contemplate replacing _migration_ with _copy_.
 It's clear that copying doesn't mean removing the original.
 But, this isn't quite right either.
 As I mentioned earlier, this data transfer isn't a literal copy.
 There are some things that don't translate perfectly, or at all.
 Copying also seems like a fast, mindless operation--a simple `CTRL+C` `CTRL+V` exercise.
 That's not what this is.

-I told Mike about my conundrum.
-Immediately, he suggested using the word _import_ instead.
+I tell Mike about my conundrum.
+Immediately, he suggests using the word _import_ instead.
 Ah hah!

 There's a heftiness to the word _import_, isn't there?
 Whenever I think about importing data, I think metal gear icons spinning and CPU graphs spiking.
 Even when you import things in the real world, it has that same feeling of heft--huge cargo ships meandering across the ocean lugging thousands of tons of goods.